thirdweb-example/token-drop/README.md

 ## Using This Repo

-- Create a Token Drop contract via the thirdweb dashboard on the Polygon Mumbai (MATIC) test network.
+- Create a Token Drop contract via the thirdweb dashboard on the Goerli test network.

 - Create a project using this example by running: